 There is the principle.

 Jesus is speaking of the principle of spiritual productivity and usefulness.
 We are unproductive in our own power and effort.
 We are like a corn of wheat that is still part of the stalk: we abide alone.
-There must be a death to self in order for us to attain the usefulness God wants us to have.
-In death there is a cessation.
-In death there is separation.
+There must be a death to self in order for us to attain the usefulness that God wants us to have.
+In death, there is a cessation.
+In death, there is separation.
 A kernel of wheat that falls to the ground is separated from the stalk.
 As it is embedded into the ground, there is a cessation.
 Dying to self demands the putting to death of our ways, our will, and our wishes.
 It is crucifying the flesh with its affections and lusts.
 It is taking “me” out of the equation.
-It is not what is best for “me”, but what will glorify the Lord.
-It is not clinging on to the past, but realizing each step in the journey is resting in the Lord.
+It is not what is best for “me,” but what will glorify the Lord.
+It is not clinging on to the past, but realizing that each step in the journey is resting in the Lord.
 We must die to everything about us.
-Then and only then can we bring forth much fruit.
+Then, and only then, can we bring forth much fruit.

 There is the product.

-The secret to great productivity in our lives is dying to self.
+The secret to great productivity in our life is dying to self.
 It hurts.
 It is painful.
-It means loneliness.
+It means rejection.
 However, it brings forth much fruit.
 It is an essential law of success for God to use us.